 In one study in the American Journal of Nutrition, it was found that the use of omega-3 fatty acids during the first year of life was associated with a lower risk of developing type I diabetes.
 In this study, they specifically used cod liver oil.
 Fish oil is one of the best sources of omega-3 fatty acids.

-Another study in the journal of Nutrition and Diabetes showed that the consumption of omega-3 rich fish was associated with a decreased risk of the development of autoimmune diabetes in adults.
-There was no improved outcomes found for type 2 diabetes in this study.
+Another study in the Journal of Nutrition and Diabetes showed that the consumption of omega-3 rich fish was associated with a decreased risk of the development of autoimmune diabetes in adults.
+There was no improved outcome found for type 2 diabetes in this study.

 In another study, the consumption of fish, not other dietary fats, was associated with a decrease in clinical diagnosis of demyelination of the central nervous system, a condition associated with multiple sclerosis.

 10. Omega-3 Can Promote Brain Health for Mama and Baby in Pregnancy